Culinary Arts/Baking and Pastry Arts

 The baking fundamentals section of this course covers quick and yeast breads at an introductory level.
 After which, students prepare a variety of pastry items, including cookies, pies, tarts, phyllo, sweet doughs, and laminated doughs.
 Students also prepare meringues, pastry cream, and other fillings.
 The fundamentals focus area of this course provides a basis for more advanced bakery techniques that follow in the second half of the semester.
 Students become familiar with conversions, weights and measures, and bakeshop equipment related to production.
 Upon completion of the baking fundamentals focus area, students learn methods and techniques to mix and bake cakes that will be decorated with various frostings and icings.
 This course culminates with students learning to prepare dessert sauces and pastries, which are served to the public in a restaurant style setting.
 Students must demonstrate proficiency in each of the four focus areas to successfully complete this course.

-CULA125W: Baking Fundamentals, Breakfast Cookery, and Hot Food Plating
+CULA125W: Baking Fundamentals, Garde Manger, and Hot Food Plating

-Baking Fundamentals, Breakfast Cookery, and Hot Food Plating covers quick breads, yeast breads, and baking fundamentals which will be covered at an introductory level.
-Students will also become familiar with conversions, weights and measures, and bakeshop equipment related to production.
-Students will also produce a variety of pastry items to include cookies, pies, tarts, laminated doughs, sweet doughs, and phyllo are prepared in this course, as well as meringues, pastry cream and other fillings forming the basis for more advanced bakery techniques.
-Students will also produce breakfast items, have the opportunity to expand on the cooking principles learned in Introductory Food Production and experience serving food to the public.
+Baking Fundamentals, Garde Manger, and Hot Food Plating covers quick breads, yeast breads, and baking fundamentals at an introductory level.
+Students become familiar with conversions, weights and measures, and bakeshop equipment related to production.
+Students produce a variety of pastry items including cookies, pies, tarts, laminated doughs, sweet doughs, and phyllo.
+This course also provides students with the essential knowledge of garde manger and advanced principles of food preparation.
+The course expands on the cooking principles learned in Introductory Food Production and gives students the experience of serving food to the public.

 CULA128W: Culinary Foundations